Teneppa/Raspberry-Pi-5-ST7789-usage/README.md

 * Make sure that the same resolution is set in dtparam at the end of the config.txt

 And after saving the config and rebooting the display should work right.

+**p.s. at least on my display there is an offset issue (right side is missing 40px), if someone figures this out lmk!**